voxel51/fiftyone/docs/source/user_guide/app.rst

 view bar and your view will be updated to show the patches.

 By default, patches are cropped so only the label patch is visible.
-To view the entire image when in a patches view, you click on the settings icon and uncheck the `Crop to patch` setting.
+To view the entire image when in a patches view, you can click on the settings icon and uncheck the `Crop to patch` setting.
 The setting is available in both the grid and expanded sample view.

 .. note::